machal/cssmine-content/content/oocss.md

 Sustainable Code Using OOCSS
 ============================

-OOCSS stands for „Object Oriented CSS”.
+OOCSS stands for “Object Oriented CSS”.
 It is code organization system by Nicole Sullivan.

 A CSS object is a repeating visual component which can be expressed as a piece